 Real resource monitoring.
 ToolPiper measures actual per-model memory usage via proc_pid_rusage, tracks system-wide GPU utilization through IOKit, and monitors RAM pressure through macOS kernel APIs.
 If loading a model would cause memory pressure, you see a warning before it happens - not after your Mac starts swapping.

-What ToolPiper does that Ollama can't
+What does ToolPiper do that Ollama can't?

 Replacing Ollama's inference is table stakes.
 The real difference is everything else ToolPiper bundles into a single app.

-Speech-to-text.
+Speech-to-text (free).
 Parakeet v3 running on the Neural Engine.
 Transcribe meetings, voice memos, and audio files with Whisper-class accuracy.
 Entirely on-device.
 Ollama can't process audio input.

-When Ollama still makes sense
+When does Ollama still make sense?

 Ollama is a good choice if you need a lightweight inference backend for scripting or server-side applications.
 If you're building an API that calls a local model, Ollama's simple HTTP interface and broad language support (Python, JavaScript, Go clients) make it a solid programmatic backend.
+It's also MIT-licensed open source with a larger integration ecosystem - hundreds of tools speak Ollama's API dialect directly.
+ToolPiper's app code is not open source; the engine inside it is open-source llama.cpp, embedded with the build number stated publicly.

 If you're running models on Linux or in Docker containers, Ollama works there too.
 ToolPiper is macOS-only - it's built on Apple Silicon hardware acceleration and macOS frameworks that don't exist on other platforms.